seonghyeonye/CS492_cv_Zoommalgo/README.md

 ## Run Model
 * python main.py
+* Currently, the hyperparameters are fixed for the best result.
+If you would like to change hyperparameters, change the values in parser from Options (line 208)
+* Trained model will be saved every 50 epoch or when top1 and top5 validation accuracy is updated with best value.

 ## Dataset
 * NAVER Fashion dataset is consisted of 1060 train, 265 validation and 58735 unlabeled images.
 In total, labeled data consist of only 1~2%.